What we do:

 Paul considers his first 'real' car to be his beloved 1988 Porsche 928S4.
 High fees at Porsche dealerships and independent repair shops inspired him to learn basic repairs, and time behind the wheel awakened his joy of speed.
 The 928 also began Paul's love for German cars and Porsches, which continued when he went on to own a Cayman S.

 After many years of helping friends and family with car purchases, Todd and Paul launched Everyday Driver in 2007.
 Since then Paul has driven cars of all types on roads and racetracks around the world, giving him broad practical experience to add to his design knowledge.
 His opinions and ability to articulate a particular car's attributes has helped many viewers find cars they love to drive.

 As Co-host and Producer, Paul tracks down cars and sets up shoots worldwide.
 He maintains great relationships with all manufacturers and handles the shows growing administrative duties.
 In addition to co-hosting, he contributes to the camera work, and is in charge of our weekly podcast “the Everyday Driver Car Debate”.

 Paul’s additional hobbies and interests include playing piano, product & furniture design, and a love for being outdoors; skiing, hiking, shooting, cycling, camping and fishing for salmon in Alaska.

-Camera / Editor
+Producer / Camera / Editor